 My design background consists of 9 years experience across both printed and digital communications.
 During this time I have provided new and existing businesses with in depth brand analysis, strategy, development and management from the ground up.
 Working along side a strong network of talented creative, marketing and media personnel I understand that collaboration is vital within our industry.
 Together with my colleagues I have helped launch intriguing ideas to the marketplace, whilst ensuring and measuring their success.
 My goal is to create active brands that can communicate, understand and adapt to the needs of the market in order to drive continual success.

 A simple and effective approach to brand strategy through applied ethos, pathos and logos.

 Ethos – Appeal to ethics

-First we need to understand the philosophies that shape the world we live in, our cultural differences, how it determines our political governance, indoctrination, social structures and behaviour.
-This provides a general outline of the populations ethical and moral fabric, which is extremely important as it determines what we consider to be socially acceptable and how we aspire to progress naturally.
+First we need to understand the ideologies that shape the world we live in, our cultural differences, how it determines our political governance, indoctrination, social structures and behaviour.
+This provides a general outline of the populations ethical and moral fabric which acts as the cornerstone for what we consider to be socially acceptable and how we aspire to progress naturally.
 Our ethics and morals form habitual human behaviour that are most commonly sparked by the subconscious.
-It drives our daily decision making, and is also responsible for the choices we make as consumers.
+It drives our day to day decision making, and is also responsible for our choice patterns as consumers.

 Pathos – Appeal to emotion

 We all have a natural inclination to want to belong, whether it be to a certain group, class, scene or tribe.
 To achieve this we project our emotions outward - the clothes we wear, the music we listen to, the cars we drive, the phones we own and the houses and suburbs we live in - almost every choice we make can be traced back to our emotive reasoning.
 Through these expressions we strive to attract like minded people who share our interests, passions and most importantly our live’s.